SCHOOL & YOUTH PROGRAMS

 Eco-Literacy Program Offerings

 Designed to be adapted for grades K-12, Solana Center is proud to offer in-person or virtual environmental lessons to students.
 Teachers can choose one or more of these NGSS-aligned lessons to meet their needs.
+We come to you; no need to find a bus!

 • This presentation will break down the process of decomposition.
 We'll dig in to learn how invertebrates, fungi, and bacteria play an important role in all ecosystems, including a compost pile!
-Available as a single lesson or an in-depth, two-part series.

 • The humble earthworm is a hero in our soil and compost!
 Get to know these wiggly wonders and how to partner with them for a greener world.
-Available as a single lesson or a comprehensive 3-part series.

 Waste Diversion in Schools